-Objective: Current available border wait time information, from a radio frequency identification (RFID)-based system developed by the Texas A&M Transportation Institute (TTI) is useful for planning and operations and could be used to analyze the economic impact of truck border crossing delays and disruptions to the U.S. economy.
+Current available border wait time information, from a radio frequency identification (RFID)-based system developed by the Texas A&M Transportation Institute (TTI) is useful for planning and operations and can be used to analyze the economic impact of truck border crossing delays and disruptions to the U.S. economy.

-Value Proposition: The economic impact assessment tool will help DHS Customs and Border Protection, policymakers and other stakeholders measure and quantify the economic impacts that regular delays or unexpected events cause when disrupting the regular operations of the border crossing process.
-This will also help in identifying and prioritizing actions to prevent or dampen undesired economic impacts.
+The economic impact assessment tool helped DHS Customs and Border Protection, policymakers and other stakeholders measure and quantify the economic impacts that regular delays or unexpected events cause when disrupting the regular operations of the border crossing process.
+This also helped in identifying and prioritizing actions to prevent or dampen undesired economic impacts.

 Principal Investigator